biocross/swiftier/_posts/2019-10-09-awesome-quicklook-plugins-for-developers.md

 ## qlmarkdown: Markdown QuickLook plugin:

 This awesome plugin, as the name suggests, lets you preview markdown files in quicklook!
-Really handy if you want to look a project README or documentation.
+Really handy if you want to look at a project README or documentation.

 <img src="{{site.url}}/assets/posts/quicklook/markdown.png" alt="QLMarkdown" style="zoom:50%;" />